HIKING MOUNT KOSCIUSZKO OVERNIGHT

 ABOUT THE TRAIL

 There are restrictions on where you can camp, which are clearly signposted along the trail.
-Avoid alpine lake catchments and stay 200 m (656 ft) away from chairlifts, power stations, river crossings and public roads.
+You'll need to set up 200 m (656 ft) from chairlifts, power stations, rivers, roads and alpine lake catchments.

 THE EXPERIENCE